comunica/comunica-bencher/README.md

 $ comunica-bencher prepare-data
 ```

-This tool will automatically generate a dataset and query set using [WatDiv](https://dsg.uwaterloo.ca/watdiv/),
+This command will automatically generate a dataset and query set using [WatDiv](https://dsg.uwaterloo.ca/watdiv/),
 and convert the dataset to HDT.

 It will generate the following output: